 - Cancel the Update flow (Even though this is negative testing, it is also one of the major verification points to be considered).

-Test 4: If De-activation of account is allowed, then, verify if a User is able to:
+Test 4: If the De-activation of an account is allowed, then, verify if a user is able to:

 - De-activate the account.